 • Social skills

 Assemblies provide a daily opportunity to enhance pupils’ spiritual, moral, social and cultural development, promoting the school’s values and celebrating achievement.
-Yoga is included as an extra-curricular activity.
-Each half term a whole school assembly introduces a new theme linked to one of the core values of our ethos
+Each half term a whole school assembly introduces a new theme linked to one of the core values of our vision and ethos.